Doubly Robust Criterion for Causal Inference: Extension

 \subsection{Generalization of divergence}

-While the doubly robust estimation is literally robust against misspecification of the model, it is not robust against outliers because it uses the log-likelihood as the loss function, and one may feel strange for the term of robust.
+While the doubly robust estimation is literally robust against misspecification of the model, it is not robust against outliers because it uses the log-likelihood as the loss function, and one may feel that calling it robust is inappropriate.
 Therefore, in this subsection, instead of $\log f(y^{(h)} \mid \bm{x}^{(h)}; \bm{\theta})$, we use the loss function $\zeta (y^{(h)} \mid \bm{x}^{(h)}; \bm{\theta})$.
-Robust loss functions for outliers include those based on $\beta$-divergence by \cite{BasHHJ98} and $\gamma$-divergence by \cite{FujE08}.
-Here, we assume that $\bm{\theta}$ satisfies
+Robust loss functions for outliers include those based on $\beta$-divergence treated by \cite{BasHHJ98} and $\gamma$-divergence treated by \cite{FujE08}.
+Recently, \cite{HarF21} proposed inverse-probability-weighted and doubly robust estimations using such divergences without discussing model selection.
+Here, we assume that $\bm{\theta}^*$ satisfies

 Let $\eta^{(h)}(\bm{x}^{(h)},\bm{z};\bm{\theta},\bm{\beta})$ be the expectation of $\zeta (y^{(h)}\mid \bm{x}^{(h)}; \bm{\theta})$ taken by $p^{(h)}(y^{(h)}\mid \bm{z}; \bm{\beta})$.